 Loan Amount: $1,800,000

-Assist with purchase of an owner-occupied property following sale of business in 2023)
+Purpose: Assist with the purchase of an owner-occupied property following the sale of a business in 2023

-Outcome: Applicant and business partners created a niche alcoholic drinks business, selling it to a major bottle shop entity in 2023.
-Sale is by way of 3 tranches over a 5-year period, the first payment having been received at the end of October 2023.
-Applicant has been retained by the business as a PAYG employee earning $150,000 per annum.
-With comfort on hand by way of Business Sale Contract and Accountant letter confirming the details of the transaction, we have been able to consider both PAYG income ($150,000 per annum) and future income by way of remaining tranches in our servicing calculations, enabling the applicant to purchase their owner-occupied home without having to wait for the final tranche payment to be made.
+Outcome: The applicant and partners sold their niche alcoholic drinks business to a major bottle shop entity in 2023, with the sale structured in 3 tranches over 5 years.
+The first payment was received in October 2023.
+Additionally, the business retained the applicant as a PAYG employee earning $150,000 annually.
+With this in mind, and leveraging the Business Sale Contract and an accountant’s letter, we considered both PAYG income and future tranches in our servicing calculations.
+As a result, this enabled the applicant to purchase a home without having to wait for the final tranche payment to be made.

 Loan Amount: $552,000